Biden hammered for spending time at Camp David while Taliban take over Afghanistan

 The White House tweeted out a picture Saturday of Biden sitting down at Camp David and taking notes during a video conference with his national security team.

-And on Sunday, a White House official told Fox News on Sunday that Biden has "spoken to members of his National Security team on the situation in Afghanistan and will continue to receive updates and be briefed throughout the day."
+And on Sunday, a White House official told Fox News that Biden has "spoken to members of his National Security team on the situation in Afghanistan and will continue to receive updates and be briefed throughout the day."

 Jordan said he doesn't believe the United States has seen something this "crazy" in foreign policy since the Vietnam War, referring to the infamous finale at the Saigon embassy, where Americans were evacuated from a rooftop by helicopter in 1975.